Define a data frame table for PDF export

 Logical.
 When

-Character scalar or
+Character scalar inserted between successive

 Character vector of length 1 or 2.
 The first element is shown at the top of a continuation page; the second is shown at the bottom of the preceding page.
 A length-1 value is recycled to both positions.
 Default: